RubinLab/epad-dist/README.md

 You can then start ePad with `docker-compose up -d in ../epad_lite_dist` directory. ePad will be served from the port 80 of the host address specified in epad.yml file

+After starting ePad by using docker-compose up -d you will have additional folders for plugins and a tmp folder which will be used to export and import keycoak users.
+These folder can be found in the same folder where you see epad-dist folder.

+Please change the folder rights to public for tmp and pluginData folders. (to change folder rights you can use: chmod 777 tmp )

+# Installation Script:
+Starting from v0.4 version epad-dist folder contains epad_manage.sh script.
+This script is designed to make ePad installation, update, start, stop, export/import keycloak users easier.
+IMPORTANT: If your ePad holds crucial patient data don't use epad_manage.sh script to update your ePad since the epad_manage.sh script is still in the experimental phase.
+You can download the script from epad.stanford.edu webpage under download section.

 Notes:
   - DO NOT alter files in the .originals folder